Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 How much has Harvey raised in total funding?

-Harvey has raised more than $1 billion in total funding across six known rounds, most recently a $200 million Series E in March 2026 at an $11 billion valuation.
+Harvey has raised more than $1.2 billion in total funding across nine known rounds, most recently a $200 million growth round in March 2026 at an $11 billion valuation.

 What is Harvey's relationship with OpenAI?

 The OpenAI Startup Fund was Harvey's seed investor.
-OpenAI also provides the large language models that underpin Harvey's platform.
+OpenAI's models originally underpinned Harvey's platform, though Harvey now routes work across OpenAI, Anthropic, and Google models.
 This makes OpenAI simultaneously an investor, a key supplier, and a potential competitor: a structurally unusual arrangement that analysts and investors have flagged as worth monitoring.